 It is important to note that the marking focus is always on the lesson learning.
-Therefore not all spelling mistakes will be corrected or highlighted for children to self-correct.
+Therefore, not all spelling mistakes will be corrected or highlighted for children to self-correct.
 Children will be encouraged to self-check spellings and use dictionaries to help.
 Children may be given some of their key target spelling words to spell correctly in their free writing and this will be marked.
 Depending on the age/ stage of the child and the spelling patterns in focus, there will be a range of marking and feedback strategies used to support.
-This might be a teacher correcting the spelling in the margin, (sp) in the margin or a green dot for the children to locate and self correct.
+This might be a teacher correcting the spelling in the margin, (sp) in the margin or a green dot for the children to locate and self-correct.
+There will be some words used in curriculum areas which are focus words and non-negotiable spellings which children must get correct as they are provided for them.